Consensys/security-workshop-for-devs/README.md

 ## Part 2 - Threat Modeling

 Before and during buidling a smart contract system you should think about potential threats and countermeasures.
 This process is known as threat modeling.
-In part 2, [Gerhard Wagner](https://twitter.com/g3rh4rdw4gn3r) introduces threat modeling basics.
+In part 2, [Gerhard Wagner](https://twitter.com/g3rh4rdw4gn3r) we'll do a presentation on threat modeling basics.
 Here's the workshop material:

 - [Presentation slides](slides/How_to_Not_Get_Rekt_Volume_1_Threat_Modeling.pdf)
 - [Blockchain incident threat list](threat-modeling/threat_list_blockchain_incident_db.md)